Ifycode-experiments/less-css-helper-library/README.md

 * `.img-wrapper-rounded` has same qualities of `.img-wrapper` but with border-radius set to 50% - to be used on the parent of an `img` element.
 * `.img-default` is same as our reset style for images.
 It sets an `img` element's max-width to 100% and height to auto. ***Note:*** An `img` element inside a parent that uses `.img-wrapper` or `.img-wrapper-rounded` must be set to the reset style.

 You have total control over what the width of the element (and margin in the case of `-auto`) should be.
-More details & tutorial comming soon on this topic.
+More details & tutorial coming soon on this topic.